StevenMayher/432-2022/labs/labX/README.md

 ## Deadline

-This Lab can be completed at any time before the deadline.
-The Lab is optional.
+This Lab is optional.
 To receive credit, we ask that you complete it no later than Wednesday 2022-04-20 at noon.
+You can complete it at any time prior to that date.

 ## Why do this?